Organizing Skills

 • Newsletter

-The Learn Organizing Skills track of the Labor Summer Internship Program introduces students to unions and the labor movement.
+The Labor Summer Internship Program introduces students to organizing skills and the history of unions and the labor movement.
 Students get the opportunity to learn from some of the nation’s most exciting and important campaigns that are making a difference for working people, especially immigrants and people of color.
-Interns will learn the tools of the trade such as 1:1 organizing conversations, strategic planning, communications, coalition-building, worker education and training, and campaign evaluation.
+Interns will learn the tools of the trade such as structured organizing conversations, strategic campaign planning, coalition-building, worker education and training, and campaign evaluation.

 • Conduct in-person outreach and education in working-class communities, worksites, and homes

-• Conduct outreach by phone, email, or text
+• Conduct outreach and have follow up conversations with workers by phone, email, or text

-• Talk with people face to face and listen to their stories
+• Talk with people face to face, listen to their stories and move them to take action

 • Plan and/or attend rallies, actions, and events